academe/laravel-azure-file-storage-driver/README.md

     ...
     'disks' => [
         ...
-        // Call this disk what you like.
+        // Name this disk for your application to reference.
         'azure-file-storage' => [
-            // This driver.
+            // The driver provided by this package.
             'driver' => 'azure-file-storage',

             // Account credentials.